Inhume (band)

 Inhume is a Dutch deathgrind band formed in 1994.
-The band has featured a revolving line-up throughout their career, with guitarist Ben Janssen and bassist Loek Peeters being sole constant members.
+The band has featured a revolving line-up throughout their career, with guitarist Ben Janssen and bassist Loek Peeters the sole constant members.

-Releasing two demos and a split album in the 1990s, Inhume debuted in 2000 with the studio album, Decomposing From Inside.
-The band's second album, In for the Kill, was released in 2003 by the Osmose Productions.
+Releasing two demos and a split album in the 1990s, Inhume debuted in 2000 with the studio album Decomposing From Inside.
+The band's second album, In for the Kill, was released in 2003 by Osmose Productions.